gill0602/DeployFlow/README.md

-Enter the URL of the Github repository of the project which you want to host using the DeployFlow , the scalable Project Deployment Pipeline.
+Enter the URL of the Github repository of the project which you want to host using DeployFlow , the scalable Project Deployment Pipeline.